Juan Roa Sierra: Relationship with Gaitán

 It is claimed that at the time of the murder Roa Sierra was unemployed, and that people described him as a lazy dreamer and extremely quiet and reserved.
 He was living in the neighbourhood Ricaurte with his mother, who was his sole financial support.
 According to the assistant of Jorge Eliécer Gaitán, Cecilia de González, Roa Sierra went several times to the office two months before the assassination, but she never gave him an appointment with the lawyer.
 In El Crimen del Siglo Torres describes Roa Sierra's disappointment in Gaitán after the latter refused to offer the former a job or any financial help and simply directed him to seek assistance from the government.
 Several accounts of the events claim that Gaitán's apparent disregard for Roa Sierra's economic hardship could have triggered the assassination, although Torres himself expresses doubts as to Roa Sierra's authorship of the crime and instead affirms that the alleged murderer was actually coerced by political and possibly foreign forces to eliminate the man who was likely to become the next president.

 Roa Sierra's last visit to Gert is reported to have taken place on April 7, two days before Gaitán's assassination.
 Gert declared that Roa Sierra had had a dream about treasure in two indigenous towns not too far from Bogotá, and that he felt destiny was going to give him something important.
 Gert suggested that he not go alone, but Roa Sierra rejected this.
 On this same date Roa Sierra purchased the weapon and the next day he bought the ammunition.
 Brothers Luis Enrique and José Ignacio Rincón, workmates of Roa Sierra at the time of the events, testified it was from them that he had bought the defective murder weapon for 75 pesos after assuring them he needed it to go treasure-hunting with some foreigners.

 Two witnesses said they had heard Roa Sierra say he was going to serve as bodyguard for two foreigners who were going on a trip to a desolated land.
-One foreigner, Rafael del Pino, was known to have been in contact with Roa Sierra ninety minutes before the assassination, according to police reports.
+One foreigner, Rafael del Pino, a Cuban, was known to have been in contact with Roa Sierra ninety minutes before the assassination, according to police reports.
 Del Pino was traveling with another Cuban, of whom the police also felt "well-grounded suspicion" over this assassination and who was also observed in the immediate vicinity of the assassination.
 These two Cubans immediately fled to the Cuban Legation just in time to avoid arrest.